lizardsystem/lizard-map/README.rst

   ``TEMPLATE_CONTEXT_PROCESSORS``.
 Omitting this will not zoom in to your saved location when loading the page (= going to another app).

+- Add 'lizard_map.context_processors.processor.processor' to your
+  settings.py's ``TEMPLATE_CONTEXT_PROCESSORS``.
+REQUIRED for all map
+  related functionality.

 - Add an entry in your urls.py::

     (r'^map/', include('lizard_map.urls')),